mmlynarik/neuronsw/README.md

-# Trams audio classification project
+# Prague Trams Audio Classification Project

 ## 1. Install Ubuntu packages
 This project requires Linux packages to be installed via the following command: